 Former FiddleBopper: Roger Davis

-Roger Davis played in version 1 of FiddleBop, which disbanded in December 2017.
+Roger Davis played in the first version of FiddleBop, which disbanded in December 2017.
 Read the writeup below to learn about Roger's role in FiddleBop-that-was...

 Roger Davis is FiddleBop's double bass player.
 With those powerful, swinging, mellow notes underpinning Jo's fiery rhythms, Roger both revs us up and keeps our feet on the ground.
 At the same time: no small feat (sorry, a dreadful pun I know).